jbhayven/SingOut/README.md

 ### Opera (executable: MariaAndDraco)

-A custom rendition of 'Aria di Mezzo Carattere', a part of the opera sequence from Final Fantasy VI (a.k.a.
+An adaptation of 'Aria di Mezzo Carattere', a part of the opera sequence from Final Fantasy VI (a.k.a.
 Final Fantasy III).

 It combines the multi-threading presented in **Fork** with the solresol reading capabilities presented in **Poem**.